mufeedali/Komikku/README.md

 ## Translations
 Helping to translate Manga Scan or add support to a new language is very welcome.

+## Disclaimer
+The developer of this application does not have any affiliation with the content providers available.

 ## Authors
 </> with &hearts; by Valéry Febvre